rysharprules/Java-SE11-Upgrade-Exam/src/ocp/study/part07/README.md

 - "Useful information will be hidden"
 - "Readability will be impaired"
-- "Bad developers will miuse and overuse the feature to write terrible code"
+- "Bad developers will misuse and overuse the feature to write terrible code"

 Argument for this feature: